altunixon/wips/lns/altina_ln/ASP-132-Chapter_2_A_Normal_Day_in_a_War_Zone.md

 Even Regis couldn’t steel himself to spend all his money before a campaign.

-【Hmm… After all, if I find a book I want to buy more, it will be a headache if I don’t have the money then.】
+"Hmm… After all, if I find a book I want to buy more, it will be a headache if I don’t have the money then."<br/>

-【That’s the reason?!】
+"That’s the reason?!"<br/>

-【… Ah, I will save half the money of course.】
+"… Ah, I will save half the money of course."<br/>

-【You will need living expenses after all.】
+"You will need living expenses after all."<br/>

-【No, I still have books I’m planning to buy in the capital’s bookshop and put it on my tab, that’s why...】
+"No, I still have books I’m planning to buy in the capital’s bookshop and put it on my tab, that’s why..."<br/>

-【Can you survive like this?!】
+"Can you survive like this?!"<br/>

-【Haha… Don’t worry, I will be fine.
-Food, clothing and lodging are all free in the army after all.】
+"Haha… Don’t worry, I will be fine.
+Food, clothing and lodging are all free in the army after all."<br/>

-【Ehh—】
+"Ehh—"<br/>

 Altina frowned a little.